 How naturally sweet it is!
 Using nature’s naturally sweet ingredient, honey, creates a perfect holiday treat for your next party.
-The National Honey Board sweetens your home with these recipes with honey and holiday hosting hacks.
+The National Honey Board sweetens your home with these easy-to-make 10-minute honey and holiday hosting hacks.

 Sweet Recipes: Holiday Hosting Hacks